Best Horse Racing Betting Sites

 2 – Access to More Offers

-Here at RacingBettingOffers we are rather partial to, would you believe it, racing betting offers!
-Quite simply, the more different bookies you are have access to, the more different offers you’ll able to claim.
+We are rather partial to racing betting offers, which shouldn’t come as much of a surprise given the name of the site.
+Quite simply, the more different bookies you have access to, the more different offers you’ll able to claim.

-As well as the free bets and bonuses available when you join, all of the bookies we feature also have offers for existing customers too.
-If you join a given site, you not only get the initial freebie, but also the possibility to claim all of their other promotions as well.
+As well as the free bets and bonuses available when you join, all of the bookies will also have offers for existing customers too.
+If you join a given site, you not only get the initial freebie, but also the possibility to claim all of their future promotions as well.

 3 – Better Odds